aequitas-aod/aequitas_aiod_integration/README.md

         - educational_resource
         - experiment

-        the edit parameter must be an existing asset ID
+        the id parameter must be an existing asset ID

         the metadata.json must be filled acording to the type of entity (see the examples)